transdigiware/blockchain/howto/ibp-console-smart-contracts-v2.md

 ### Can I continue to use the Fabric SDK to deploy my smart contracts?
 {: #ibp-console-smart-contracts-v2-sdk}

-If your client applications are using the Fabric v1.4 SDK to install and instantiate smart contracts, those functions will no longer work when the peers are running on a channel with the Fabric 2.0 application capability enabled.
+If your client applications are using the Fabric v1.4 SDK to deploy smart contracts, those functions will no longer work when the peers are running on a channel with the Fabric 2.0 application capability enabled.
 In this case, you can only use the Fabric v1.4 or v2.x SDKs with the {{site.data.keyword.blockchainfull_notm}} Platform to submit transactions or queries against smart contracts.
 The **SDKs cannot be used to submit administrative transactions such as installing a smart contract, proposing a smart contract definition, approving it, or committing it to a channel.** Instead, customers can use the console UI, the [Fabric CLI](https://hyperledger-fabric.readthedocs.io/en/release-2.2/commands/peerlifecycle.html), or [Ansible playbooks](/docs/blockchain?topic=blockchain-ansible-build) to perform these administrative tasks.

 ### What happens to my existing smart contracts?
 {: #ibp-console-smart-contracts-v2-existing-sc}